vgenguita/kvm-cloudimage/README.md

 - FreeBSD 14.2 with ZFS filesystem

 ## Pre-requisites

+The following tools must be installed on the host system:
 * `openssh`
 * `arp`
 * `wget`
 * `curl`
 * `libvirt`

-In order to create openbsd images you will also need
+To create OpenBSD images, you will also need:

 * `python3`
 * `sudo`